Compliance Is for the Naive

 The Iraq Lesson

 It turned out he had nothing.
-The US invaded anyway, based on faulty and manipulated intelligence.
+The US invaded anyway, based on intelligence that was at best flawed and at worst deliberately shaped to fit a predetermined conclusion.
 He was captured in a spider hole and hanged in 2006.

 The lesson the hardliners drew: even having no weapons didn't save him.
 Transparency and cooperation bought nothing.